 Top 5 Whistler Hikes

 The trail to the spectacular Cheakamus Lake is an amazing forest of giant cedars.
-There are dozens of cute little beaches all along the trail which invite swimming in the crystal clear water but beware it’s glacier fed and very chilly!
-The lake has always been known for its good fishing so pack your rod and sit back in the sun and soak in the view.
+There are dozens of beaches all along the trail with crystal clear water which many hikers swim in.
+But beware that it’s glacier fed and very chilly!
+The lake is known for its good fishing so pack your rod, sit back and soak in the view!

 Ancient Cedars Loop

 This 8km loop hike takes you through the most impressive cedars in the Whistler area.
-Though you will find cedars on many of the Whistler hiking trails none compare to the ancient cedars estimated to be a thousand years old on this beautiful hiking loop, just 10 minutes North of Whistler Village.
+Though you will find cedars on many of the Whistler hiking trails, none compare to the ancient cedars estimated to be a thousand years old on this beautiful hiking loop.

 High Note Trail

 A long time Whistler favourite, the High Note Trail is located on Whistler Mountain and can be accessed by the gondola/chairlift from the base of Whistler village, just a 2 minute walk from the Crystal Lodge Hotel.
 On this hike, you don't have to hike an uneventful trail to reach a destination, the trail itself is the destination with constant views which will have your camera in hand from start to finish!